 riparian zones in reducing sediment and nutrient loads into the receiving waters are described and a review of on-ground initiatives in the region is made.

 |Item Type:||Report (Project Report)|

-|Additional Information:||Published version deposited with permission from Project Head, A/Prof. J. Rolfe.|
+|Additional Information (displayed to public):||Published version deposited with permission from Project Head, A/Prof. J. Rolfe.|

 |Uncontrolled Keywords:||riparain vegetation; water quality; Fitzroy River|